iahsanfaizi/Socially/README.md

 # Socially
-A Beautiful Minimal Social Media App made in REACT JS
+A Beautiful 🌻 Minimal Social Media App made in REACT JS ✨

 We are using:
-HTML
-CSS
-JAVASCRIPT
-REACT
-REDUX
-USE-STATE
-USE-EFFECT
+HTML,
+CSS,
+JAVASCRIPT,
+REACT,
+REDUX,
+USE-STATE,
+USE-EFFECT,
 MATERIAL-UI
 AND many other External Resources for this AMAZING buid

+This repo is powered by FIREBASE 🔥- (real time data fetching)

 To use this build use git clone